Discriminator optimal transport: Discriminator optimal transport

 \paragraph{Latent space DOT} The target space DOT works in low dimensional data, but it turns out to be useless once we apply it to higher dimensional data.
 See Figure \ref{fig:dot2} for example.
 Alternative, and more workable idea is regarding $D \circ G : Z \to \mathbb{R}$ as the dual variable for defining Wasserstein distance between ``pullback'' of $p$ by $G$ and prior $p_Z$. \if0 :

 \fi Latent space OT itself is not a novel idea \cite{agustsson2017optimal, salimans2018improving}, but there seems to be no literature using trained $G$ and $D$, to the best of our knowledge.
-The approximated Lipschitz constant of $G \circ D$ also stays constant as shown in the right sub-figure in Figure \ref{fig:ks}, so we conclude that
+The approximated Lipschitz constant of $G \circ D$ also stays constant as shown in the right sub-figure in Figure \ref{fig:ks}, so we propose

-approximate optimal transport in latent space.
+to approximate optimal transport in latent space.
 Note that if the prior $p_Z$ has non-trivial support, we need to restrict $\bm z$ onto the support during the DOT process.
 In our algorithm \ref{alg2}, we apply projection of the gradient.
 One of the major practical priors is normal distribution $\mathcal{N}(0, \bm I_{D\times D})$ where $D$ is the latent space dimension.
 If $D$ is large, it is well known that the support is concentrated on $(D-1)$-dimensional sphere with radius $\sqrt{D}$, so the projection of the gradient $\bm g$ can be calculated by $\bm g - (\bm g \cdot \bm z) \bm z/ \sqrt{D} $ approximately.
 Even if we skip this procedure, transported images may look improved, but it downgrades inception scores and FIDs.